-- 1) Keeping the public and elected officials misinformed, confused and in the dark. - 2) Spewing empty platitudes and spinning negative terminology to an unsuspecting media in order to distract from the real value in life settlements. - Lobbying to keep harmful, old legislation in place and introducing similar draconian legislation where it does not exist.
+- 1) Keeping the public and elected officials uninformed, misinformed and confused. - 2) Spewing platitudes and spinning negative terminology to an unsuspecting media in order to distract from the real value in life settlements. - 3) Lobbying to keep harmful, old legislation in place and introducing similar legislation where it does not exist.